941design/podsink/README.md

   - Press `[I]` to show only ignored episodes
   - Press `[D]` to show only downloaded episodes
   - Press `d` to queue episode for download
+  - Press `s` to search episodes by title or podcast
   - Press `x` or ESC to return to main menu
   - Episodes displayed as: DATE | PODCAST_NAME | EPISODE_TITLE | SIZE (MB)